enze-chen/mi-book-2021/week_3/14/day_14.md

 ## Timing for today

 - We will start the day with morning scrum on Zoom at 9:00AM _sharp_.
-- Enze will hold drop-in OH from 2:00PM to 3:00PM on Zoom.
+- Enze will hold drop-in OH from 1:00PM to 2:00PM on Zoom.
-- Final presentations will start at 3:00PM on Zoom. ⭐
+- Final presentations will start at 2:00PM on Zoom. ⭐
 - We will convene for a quick debrief on Zoom following the presentations.